 Step 4.
 Add a Payment Method

-You can do this by switching to the ‘Payments’ tab and then selecting your payment gateway.
+You can do this by selecting the ‘Payments’ tab and then clicking the ‘Add Payment Method’ button.

-MemberPress supports PayPal (Standard, Express, and Pro), Stripe, and Authorize.net out of the box.
-You need to select the payment method you want to setup and provide the required credentials.
+MemberPress supports popular payment gateways like PayPal (Standard, Express, and Pro), Stripe, and Authorize.net out of the box.
+You need to select a payment method from the ‘Gateway’ drop down and provide the required credentials.

-You can also add multiple payment methods by clicking on the add button to add another payment method.
+You can also add multiple payment methods by clicking on the ‘Add Payment Method’ button to add another payment method.